ilyasergey/YSC2229/source/week-10-binary-encondings.rst

    string_file_serialization_test f

-Notice that the function ``find_file`` returns the absolute path of a file located counting from the running directory of the executable.
+Notice that the function ``find_file`` returns the absolute path of a file located by starting at the running directory of the executable (which is different in the cases when we run ``utop`` and when we run tests - feel frree to check it).
 Here, we have tailored the path so it would work correctly with inline tests.

 Compressing DNA Sequences
 -------------------------

 There is no gain in reading strings in binary, as we use the same format for representing them as plain OCaml.

 Some domains, however, have data, for which it would be too wasteful to represent it as a string.
 Realising this gives an initial idea of